Eating and swallowing problems, known as dysphagia, occur in many medical conditions and become more common as we get older.

 Eating and swallowing problems and Parkinson’s

 Research suggests that eating and swallowing difficulties affect about a 90% of all people with Parkinson’s.
-The true figure may be even higher as some people don’t report the problem to their health care professionals.
+The true figure may be even higher as some people do not report the problem to their health care team.

 Swallowing difficulties are common in people with Parkinson’s because swallowing is a motor function.
-Many people with Parkinson’s experience swallowing problems due to reduced control and muscle tone of the mouth, tongue and throat muscles, especially in later stages of the condition.
+The first stage of the digestive process happens in the mouth as we chew food.
+The tongue then pushes the moist ball of food (the bolus) to the back of the mouth, triggering the swallow reflex.
+Unfortunately, many people with Parkinson’s experience swallowing problems due to reduced control and muscle tone of the mouth, tongue and throat muscles, especially in later stages of the condition.
 Eating becomes slower and requires more effort.

 People with Parkinson’s are at particular risk of aspiration (food or liquid entering the lungs) due to a delay in the triggering of their swallow reflex.
 This compromises the effectiveness of the airway protection while swallowing.
 This can lead to aspiration pneumonia due to a lack of coughing if food enters the windpipe, allowing food to reach the lungs unchecked.